 This massive accumulation of 10,000 ETH signals more institutional adoption than anything else, as 10,000 ETH is roughly $22 million USD.

 There is also a mysterious Bitfinex whale accumulating ETH with conviction he’s currently long 550,000 ETH.

-The mean coin age metric from Santiment also points to accumulation – A rising slope indicates accumulation while a downward slope indicates ETH movement between addresses.
+in age metric from Santiment also points to accumulation – A rising slope indicates accumulation while a downward slope indicates ETH movement between addresses.

 The upward trend is almost higher than when ETH hit a new all-time high.

 Because there are more ways to earn ETH than ever before, thanks to the growing DeFi ecosystem, this is evident with the percent of ETH in smart contracts at an all-time high of 23.64%.

 If ETH is circulating through smart contracts there’s a delayed liquidity effect, which means it won’t be sold on exchanges anytime soon.

 As much as 5% of the total supply is also locked up in ETH 2.0, making me think that the stars are starting to align for a supply shock.